 US Department of Energy Allocates $2.2 Billion for Grid Resilience and Innovation Projects

-The has announced the second round of funding for the Grid Resilience and Innovation Partnerships (GRIP) program, allocating $2.2 billion to support eight transmission and innovative technology projects across 18 states.
+The has announced the second round of for the Resilience and Innovation Partnerships (GRIP) program, allocating $2.2 billion to support eight transmission and innovative technology projects across 18 states.

-Additionally, the Power Authority secured $30 million for its “Transforming the Empire State: Clean Path New York” project.
+Additionally, the New York Power Authority secured $30 million for its “Transforming the Empire State: Clean Path New York” project.

 Ray Long, President and CEO of the American Council on Renewable Energy (ACORE), expressed support for the Department of Energy's investments, stating, “We are very pleased to see the Department of Energy making critical investments in America's transmission system that will benefit our national economy and help ensure a clean, reliable electric grid.”